Josie R. Johnson: Activism in education

 In the late 1960s and 1970s, Johnson expanded her efforts to improving education.
 From 1971 to 1973, she served as the first African American member of the Board of Regents of the University of Minnesota.
 When the Minnesota Student Mobilization Committee organized a rally protesting the Vietnam War in 1973, Johnson addressed the crowd, urging students to commit to long-term activism to make substantive changes to society.

 She helped found the African American Studies department at the University of Minnesota and taught as one of the first faculty members, teaching a course on Black families in white America.
 Johnson joined the faculty of the university's college of education in the 1980s as well as serving as a senior fellow at the Hubert H. Humphrey Institute of Public Affairs.
 From 1990 to 1992 Johnson was the diversity director of the All-University Forum.
 In 1992 she was appointed associate vice president for academic affairs, leading the school's diversity efforts.
 She held that position until retiring from the university in 1996.

 Later activism

 Johnson was a superdelegate for Minnesota at the 2008 Democratic National Convention where she cast her vote for Barack Obama.
 She has served on the board of trustees for the Minneapolis Institute of Arts and other Minnesota organizations.

-Into her late 80s, she continues to be politically active, participating in Black Lives Matter protests and urging reform.
+Into her late 80s, she continued to be politically active, participating in Black Lives Matter protests and urging reform.
 Interviewed about the 2020 murder of George Floyd, she discussed the historical context around the protests in the continued fight for equal opportunities for African Americans.